logo

-Everything to Know About ESports Betting: Terminology
+Everything to Know About eSports Betting: Terminology

 Want to win more betting on eSports in Kenya?
 Then you need to understand the jargon!
 At eSportsRanker, we break down the special terms gamers and punters use, so you can place smarter bets.
 Forget the confusion – knowing the lingo, from "noob" to "OP," gives you a real edge.
 Some terms are game-specific (like for Dota 2 or CS:GO), but others are general betting terms you'll find across all eSports.
 Why is this important?
 Because understanding the odds, the strategies, and the lingo could be the difference between cashing out via M-Pesa and losing your stake.
 Bet informed, bet smart, and let eSportsRanker guide you to the best Kenyan bookies and the juiciest parlays.